openhab/openhab-docs/installation/openhabian.md

 Execute the "Update" function before anything else.
 The menu and the menu options will evolve over time and you should ensure to be up to date.

-All other menu entries should be self-explaining and a more details will be shown after selecting an option.
+All other menu entries should be self-explaining and more details are shown after selecting an option.

 ℹ - The actions behind menu entry 1-5 are already taken care of on a Raspberry Pi openHABian image installation.

 ⌨ - A quick note on menu navgation.
 Use the cursor keys to navigate, &lt;Enter&gt; to execute, &lt;Space&gt; to select and &lt;Tab&gt; to jump to the actions on the bottom of the screen.
+Press &lt;Esc&gt; twice to exit the configuration tool.

 ### Linux Hints